NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   domain of each image by making ``distorted_crop_size`` smaller in the rig configuration, or switch to a different distortion model, or allow distortion to be optimized by this tool.

+- The best-fit distortion model can be inaccurate unless there are many interest point matches, especially in the image periphery.
+See :numref:`theia_sfm_config` for how to get more matches.
+The produced matches should be visualized in ``stereo_gui`` (:numref:`stereo_gui_nvm`).

 - Some image pairs have insufficient matches, which may result in poor initial camera poses.
+This can be addressed as for distortion, in the paragraph above.
-This tool has good robustness to that when the rig constraint is used (so without ``--no_rig``) as then the transforms between rig sensors are found by using the median of transforms derived from individual image pairs.
+  This tool has good robustness to that when the rig constraint is used (so without ``--no_rig``) as then the transforms between rig sensors are found by using the median of transforms derived from individual image pairs, and the same rig transform applies for all acquisitions.

 - Some weights passed in (e.g., ``--tri_weight``,
   ``--mesh_tri_weight``) may be too high and prevent convergence.